New Cautions on Rhodium

 The price is generally updated twice per day during the trading week.

-Lately the published ask prices jumped dramatically higher.
+Lately, the published ask prices jumped dramatically higher.
 Bid prices, on the other hand, have not kept up.

 The bid/ask spread in the thinly traded rhodium market has always been wider than in other precious metals, but it’s wider now than ever.
 Current bids are roughly $2,000 below the published ask price.

 That isn’t happening, at least as far as we can determine.
-Someone may have published a $10,000 ask price, but we can’t locate anyone actually paying that sum for rhodium bars.
+Someone may have published a $10,000 ask price, but we can’t locate anyone paying that sum for rhodium bars.

 Despite what the surging “spot” price for rhodium may imply, the bid for physical rhodium remains weak.